90zlaya/shell-scripts/README.md

 bash <script-name>.sh
 ```

-For more information on how to use specific script check [scripts.md] file.
+For more information on how to use specific script check [list of available scripts].

-[scripts.md]: src/SCRIPTS.md
+[list of available scripts]: src/SCRIPTS.md#list-of-available-scripts